Affordable South LA

 An interactive map that showcases individual voices.

-For the exploration and understanding stages of community engagement, our interactive map with modal pop-ups highlights individual stories while providing geographical context.
+Our interactive map with modal pop-ups highlights individual stories while providing geographical context.

 This solution balances the need for broad data visualization with deep, personal engagement.
 By implementing an interactive map with story-focused UI, we created a platform that encourages thoughtful exploration of community voices while providing valuable insights into the housing challenges faced by South LA residents.